 Some people will not have any of these symptoms, so pseudomyxoma peritonei can be difficult to diagnose.
 In women, this type of cancer can sometimes be confused with ovarian cancer because ovarian cancer may also cause a swollen abdomen.
 Some types of ovarian cancer cells also produce mucin.
-Often, it is only after an operation to look into the abdomen (a laparotomy) that pseudomyxoma peritonei is properly diagnosed.

 The treatment for pseudomyxoma peritonei (PMP) depends on the size of the tumour and your general health.
 Your doctor may recommend any of the following treatments.

 If possible, you will have surgery combined with chemotherapy into the abdomen.
 The procedure is called cytoreductive surgery or the Sugarbaker technique, after the doctor that developed it.
 This removes most or all of the visible tumour in your abdomen.
 The surgeon strips out the lining of the abdomen (the peritoneum) and removes any tissues inside the abdomen affected by PMP.
 This varies between people, but can include the small bowel, large bowel, spleen, or liver.
 In women the surgeon may also remove the womb and ovaries.
 You can see that this can be very major surgery.